Transmission/Communication Medium or Channel:

 • Maintenance cost is also high.

-• Installation or maintenance – it needs trained specialists to install fiber optic cables which is not available everywhere.
+• Installation or maintenance – it needs trained specialists to install fiber optic cables, which are not available everywhere.

 Use:

-• Widely used in making fast & sensitive data transmission network.
+• Widely used in making fast & sensitive data transmission networks.

 [B] Unguided Transmission Medium: